adopted-ember-addons/emberx-file-input/README.md

 This css will make our button look a little something like this:
 ![Custom file input styling](http://i.imgur.com/OHTMaAQ.png)

-We're not done yet!
-Since we're replicating a native input with HTML and CSS we have to make sure we replicate all of the "default" features we get when using a file input.
+We are not done yet!
+Since we're replicating a native input with HTML and CSS we have to make sure we replicate all of the "default" features we get when using a native file input.
 One of those things is a css `:hover` and `:focus` state.
 These are often overlooked but are critcal to add.
 In your CSS you need to add the following: